 Traditional dentistry assumes your present bite position is best for you and attempts to restore your bite around its existing position – what might be considered two-dimensional reconstructive dentistry.
 Neuromuscular dentistry considers a third dimension – the muscles that control chewing, swallowing, and jaw position.

-Using computerized equipment, Dr. Jerry Mulder measures and studies the pattern of jaw opening and closing through its full range of motion in three dimensions.
-The computer also documents the location of your jaw in relation to the upper teeth and measures the activity of the muscles that control the jaw both in function and at rest.
+Using state of the art equipment, Dr. Jerry Mulder measures and studies the pattern of jaw opening and closing through its full range of motion in three dimensions.
+This also documents the location of your jaw in relation to the upper teeth and measures the activity of the muscles that control the jaw both in function and at rest.

-The computer provides data that allows Dr. Mulder to objectively determine whether you will be most comfortable with your current jaw (bite) position or after adjustment to a different position.
+Our data allows Dr. Mulder to objectively determine whether you will be most comfortable with your current jaw (bite) position or after adjustment to a different position.
 Treatment using a Myomonitor and K7 computer analysis yielded an optimal jaw position in which the patient appears to have had a face lift.
-The dark circles under her eyes are far less noticeable and her face has a more oval shape.
-Barb has only been wearing Orthosis for four months.

 TMJ Before and After Patient Results